 As part of the application, you are required to describe your proposed study programme at the University of Copenhagen, as well as your studies at your home university.
 You will also be asked to upload a transcript of the courses you have completed at your home university.
 We accept unofficial transcripts, preferably in pdf-format, downloaded from the electronic registrar of your home university.

 This is essential in order to decide whether you are qualified for admission, and whether the university can offer you the appropriate courses.

-If you are a non-native speaker of English, and if you wish to apply for English Studies, Education, Film & Media, Philosophy, and Rhetoric and Library and Information Science, you must upload proof of English proficiency.
+If you are a non-native speaker of English, and if you wish to apply for English Studies, Political Science, Education, Film & Media, Philosophy, and Rhetoric and Library and Information Science, you must upload proof of English proficiency.

 If you wish for our assistance in finding accommodation in Copenhagen, to participate in a pre-semester Danish language course, or would like to have the help of a mentor, you must indicate this when you apply online.